d33bs/set-website/_posts/2022-12-05-Data-Engineering-with-SQL-Arrow-and-DuckDB.md

 > Each week we seek to provide a software tip of the week geared towards helping you achieve your software goals.
 If you have any software questions or suggestions for an upcoming tip of the week, please don’t hesitate to reach out to #software-engineering on Slack or email DBMISoftwareEngineering at olucdenver.onmicrosoft.com

 [Apache Arrow](https://arrow.apache.org/) is a language-independent and high performance data format useful in many scenarios.
 [DuckDB](https://duckdb.org/) is an in-process [SQL](https://en.wikipedia.org/wiki/SQL)-based data management system which is Arrow-compatible.
-DuckDB also provides a standardized and high performance way to work with Arrow data where otherwise one may be forced to language-specific data structures or transforms.
+In addition to providing a [SQLite](https://sqlite.org/index.html)-like database format, DuckDB also provides a standardized and high performance way to work with Arrow data where otherwise one may be forced to language-specific data structures or transforms.

 __TLDR (too long, didn't read);__
 DuckDB may be used to access and transform Arrow-based data from multiple data formats through SQL.
 Using Arrow and DuckDB provides a cross-language way to access and manage data.
 Data development with these tools may also enable improvements in performance, understandability, or long term maintainability of your code.